Specialized Stumpjumper ST Comp Carbon 29 2019 Review

 Specialized spec'd a Shimano XT 11-speed rear derailleur, SLX shifter, SLX cassette to handle the drivetrain duties on the ST Comp.
 While we are typically partial to 12-speed drivetrains, we must admit that the shifting is precise and the range offered by the 11-46 tooth cassette and 30-tooth chainring is adequate for most riders most of the time.

-In this day and age, we feel the Stumpjumper ST Comp's well-rounded performance, functional component specification, and $4200 price tag represents a good value.
+In this day and age, we feel the Stumpjumper ST Comp's relatively well-rounded performance, functional component specification, and $4220 price tag represents a good value.
 This bike's practical geometry works well and is well suited to a large portion of the riders out there.
 It looks good, has great mild trail manners, with a component spec that simply gets the job done.
-If you're looking for an XC oriented short travel trail bike with a carbon frame we think the Stumpjumper ST Comp is a nice choice at a reasonable price.
+If you're looking for an XC-oriented short travel trail bike with a carbon frame, we think the Stumpjumper ST Comp is a nice choice at a reasonable price.

 The Specialized Stumpjumper ST Comp Carbon 29 is a reasonably priced short travel trail bike that excels on the climbs, smooth flowing descents, and choppy terrain at speed.
 Its performance leaves a little to be desired at lower speeds in technical terrain on both the climbs and descents, but this bike impressed us virtually everywhere else.
 If your rides are more XC than technical gnar and you're looking for a mild-mannered short travel bike that climbs efficiently and thrives with a little speed, then the ST Comp Carbon could be for you.